 *touching up trees, cars, fauna, stone walls, and pebbles

-*asking to be picked up again and again and again
+*asking to be picked up again and

-*sitting on benches
+again*sitting on benches

 *sitting on curbstones